meysamhadeli/booking-microservices/README.md

 kubectl create secret tls booking-tls --key tls.key --cert tls.crt
 ```

-2- Run the following command to apply all services and deployments and configmap that we need
+2- Run the following command to apply all deployments and services and configmaps that we need
 ```bash
 kubectl apply -f ./deployments/kubernetes/booking-microservices.yml
 ```